 In addition, we are providing much needed improvements to security because the number of cases of malware targeting Macs continues to surge, growing by 53% over just the first quarter of 2017, according to an analysis from security firm McAfee.
 Throughout 2016, it grew by a massive 744%.
 A piece of malware called Fruitfly, discovered in July 2017, is capable of advanced surveillance on macOS devices, allowing an attacker to capture screenshots and webcam images.
 It can also detect devices connected to the same network as the infected Mac, and connect to those devices as well.

-We are aware that High Sierra is going to be released on 9/25/17.
-Technology Services will be evaluating full compatibility with our environment and infrastructure.
+We are aware that the next Apple operating system, High Sierra was released on September 25, 2017.
+We are evaluating full compatibility with Loyola's environment and infrastructure.

 Let's take a look at the process

-Technology Services will roll out enhancements by department; we will contact you to schedule your visit.
+Technology Services will roll out enhancements by department with a focus on staff and admin computers in the fall 2017 semester and a focus on faculty computers in the spring 2018 semester; we will contact you to schedule your visit.
 This will be an in-person visit where we install necessary upgrades to your Mac and walk you through the enhancements.

 - During our visit, an application called Self Service will be installed that will allow you to install Loyola software.